 6 B-25s, 4 P-38s and 4 P-40s then attempt an attack on Kiska;

 P-40s turn back with mechanical troubles; the other aircraft find Kiska closed in and abort the mission.
-Two patrol missions, each by 1 B-25 and 4 P-38s,
+Two patrol missions, each by one B-25 and four P-38s,

 fly over Amchitka; two enemy floatplanes bomb Constantine Harbor on Amchitka without results.

 SOUTH PACIFIC (Thirteenth Air Force & USN) P-39s join SBD Dauntless and F4F Wildcats of VMF-112 in attacks on shipping in the Vella Gulf; hits are

 claimed on a destroyer.
 Sunk is Toa Maru 2.
 Lost are F4F "Impatient Virgin" 03520 (1st Lt.
 Jefferson

 J. De Blanc later earns Medal of Honor for this mission, rescued) and are F4F 11983 (Feliton, rescued).
 B-17s bomb the ammunition dump and airfield at Vila.